 If you’d prefer or your business has a taxable income of more than £85,000, you can fill in your tax return as a hard copy and return it to HMRC by post.
 All the forms can be found here and are available to print, ready to be used and filled in.
 However, the deadline for posted forms is earlier than the online method (October 31st instead of January 31st), and you should account for the extra delivery time.

 What are the deadlines for tax returns?

-The tax year runs from the 6th April to the 5th April the following year.
-Tax on any income earned during that time has to be paid by 31st January.
-This is also the deadline for completing your self-assessment form online.
-If you’re filing your tax return on paper, the deadline is earlier – the 31st October of the previous calendar year.
+The tax year runs from the 6th of April to the 5th of April the following year.
+The tax on any income earned during that time must be paid by January the following year, no matter whether the return was submitted by post or online.

 What happens next?

 Once all your details are entered online, or you’ve sent your form off in the post, HMRC will calculate how much you owe in income tax and National Insurance.
-An invoice will then be generated, which you must pay before 31st January.
+A tax bill will then be generated, which you must pay by the deadline, as stated above.